ayogun/Final_Project-DevOps_Bootcamp/bonus_part/gitlab-cicd-runner/README.md

 	As default GitLab use shared runners.
 So, stop shared runners to use your runners to carry out your pipe line executions.

 	<img src="../../img/activate-runner.png">

+	Click the button shown in the image in order to activate your runners.

 </br>